trankentkn/elite-qualifier/README.md

 # Title

-ELite Qualifier for Elite 101
+Elite Qualifier for Elite 101

 ## Table of Contents